tlxu/tlxu.github.io/_posts/2015-11-05-practice-left-hand.md

 date:   2015-11-05
 categories: Try
 ---
 Do you write with your left hand or right hand?
-Have you every thought doing things like drawing, wrting or holding your forks with another hand?
+Have you every thought doing things like drawing, wrting or holding your fork with another hand?
 Well, I am a right handed guy.
-From now, I decided practice using my left hand as much as possible.
+From now, I decided to practice using my left hand as much as possible.

 This video teaches you how to write with your left hand including how to hold your pencil and how to adjust the paper position that can make you feel comfortable when writing with your left hand.
 [How to hold Pencil and Paper for Left handers](https://www.youtube.com/watch?v=fRk_t49dZ2Q)